appcelerator-archive/appc.arrowdb/README.md

-# API Builder ACS Connector
+# ArrowDB Connector

-This is a API Builder connector to ACS.
+This is a Arrow connector to ArrowDB.

 > This software is pre-release and not yet ready for usage.
 Please don't use this just yet while we're working through testing and finishing it up.
 Once